Quickstart¶

 To translate this to code:

-Divergence Operator: We start by defining the divergence of a vector field,
+Divergence Operator: We define the divergence of a vector field,

-.
-This computes the rate at which density exits at each point, essential for understanding how diffusion spreads.
-Note that we are using staggered gradients, which are a feature ofOnGrid
+divergence(u, stagger), which computes the rate at which density exits at each point—essential for understanding how diffusion spreads.
+Note that we use staggered gradients, which are a feature ofOnGridfields.Diffusion Conductivity:

-computes the conductivity based on the magnitude of the gradient of $u$.
-The kernel ensures that areas with high gradients (like edges) have lower conductivity, preserving features.Gradient Magnitude:
+conductivity_kernel(u)computes the conductivity based on the magnitude of the gradient of $u$.
+The kernel ensures that areas with high gradients (like edges) have lower conductivity, thereby preserving features.Gradient Magnitude:

-computes the magnitude of the gradient, which is essential to determine the diffusion rate.Complete Anisotropic Diffusion:
+norm(u)computes the magnitude of the gradient, which determines the diffusion rate.Complete Anisotropic Diffusion:

 from jaxdf.operators.differential import laplacian, gradient, diag_jacobian